krinkere/KafkaProducerConsumerSample/README.md

 ===========================
 Examples of KafkaProducer and KafkaConsumer.

-Full blog on how to use them and to set up your environment to follow.
+How to set up your environment: http://al-krinker.blogspot.com/2014/09/apache-kafka-set-up-writing-to-reading.html How to cluster Kafka: http://al-krinker.blogspot.com/2014/09/apache-kafka-set-up-writing-to-reading_9.html How to monitor Kafka: http://al-krinker.blogspot.com/2014/09/apache-kafka-set-up-writing-to-reading_24.html